-The institution is responsible for the administration of fees, charges, and refunds in accordance with TBR Guideline B-060.

-Essential Contents of the Agreement

-- The form agreement at the end of this section contains all required elements; however, a few elements are described below: - The program title name, a brief description of the program, Continuing education Units (CEUs) awarded, if applicable, the name of the instructor, if applicable, conducting the course, and the dates, times, and location of the course. - The minimum and maximum number of participants and the program fee that will be invoiced to company. - Other provisions should be specific to include such elements as deliverables by the institution including textbooks, instructional materials, CEU records/transcripts for participants, and/or certificates awarded, etc. - Specific requirements of the company should be included such as safety and security of institutional equipment, additional fee assessments outside of the instructional costs, documents/information necessary for instruction, etc. - 1.
-Sample Non-Credit Instruction Agreement up to \$50,000 (Exhibit 25)

-2. Sample Non-Credit Instruction Agreement above \$50,000 (Exhibit 26)

-11. Contract for Workshops/Seminars (Up to \$5,000.00)

-- 1. Workshop/Seminar Participation Agreement - 1.
-Scope This section provides sample contracts which may be used for two purposes. - The first sample agreement may be used when the institution contracts with a service provider to provide a workshop or seminar and the payment to the service provider will not exceed \$5,000.00. - The second sample agreement may be used when the institution contracts with an individual to make a payment to that individual for attending a specific workshop or seminar (for example, a grant may provide for such payments to be made out of grant funds).
+- The institution is responsible for the administration of fees, charges, and refunds in accordance with TBR Guideline B-060. - Essential Contents of the Agreement - The form agreement at the end of this section contains all required elements; however, a few elements are described below: - The program title name, a brief description of the program, Continuing education Units (CEUs) awarded, if applicable, the name of the instructor, if applicable, conducting the course, and the dates, times, and location of the course. - The minimum and maximum number of participants and the program fee that will be invoiced to company. - Other provisions should be specific to include such elements as deliverables by the institution including textbooks, instructional materials, CEU records/transcripts for participants, and/or certificates awarded, etc. - Specific requirements of the company should be included such as safety and security of institutional equipment, additional fee assessments outside of the instructional costs, documents/information necessary for instruction, etc. - Sample Non-Credit Instruction Agreement up to \$50,000 (Exhibit 25) - Sample Non-Credit Instruction Agreement above \$50,000 (Exhibit 26) - Contract for Workshops/Seminars (Up to \$5,000.00) - Workshop/Seminar Participation Agreement - Scope This section provides sample contracts which may be used for two purposes. - The first sample agreement may be used when the institution contracts with a service provider to provide a workshop or seminar and the payment to the service provider will not exceed \$5,000.00. - The second sample agreement may be used when the institution contracts with an individual to make a payment to that individual for attending a specific workshop or seminar (for example, a grant may provide for such payments to be made out of grant funds). - General Rules - These forms are provided for use ONLY as described above and may be used instead of the personal services agreement or Pro Forma, for the specified purposes, or the personal services agreement form or Pro Forma agreement may be used for these purposes.